Common QR Code Scanning Problems and How to Fix Them

 Low light reduces camera contrast, and smudged lenses prevent autofocus.
 If you're sharing a QR code in a physical location, make sure it's displayed in a well-lit area, ideally with at least 100 lux of illumination.

+Folding, scratches, or ink bleeding on printed materials distort patterns and ruin QR code integrity.
+Even a 2 mm tear affects readability.
 To avoid problems, use matte lamination or protective overlays on marketing materials, like flyers or posters.
 If printed copies degrade, replace them with paper quality and ink density that’s recommended for scanning.

+QR codes rely on a clear distinction between the dark and light areas of the pattern.
 Designs with pastel shades or light colors reduce scanner accuracy.
 Subtle gradients and logos in the frame can disrupt decoding.

 It’s best to maintain 40% contrast between the foreground and background.
 A dark foreground with a light background works best.
 This is essential to consider when creating QRs with custom colors and logos, to ensure reliable detection across all major scanning apps and devices.